 Click on "Summary Report" to expand this option (see Fig. 8.7).
 Enable any segments of time you would like to schedule a report for and adjust accordingly.
-If you leave the Send reports at the end of the day box unchecked for Hour, Dayparts, or Shifts, the report is sent as soon 8 as the time value in the "END" field is met.
+If you leave the as the time value in the "END" field is met.
 Check the box if you would prefer to receive the report at the end of the day (e.g., as with the Hour option in Fig. 8.7).